 Earlier in the week, a quick search on Amazon where you pressed “i-v” intentionally or otherwise would result in Amazon compiling a list of auto-suggestions.
 Quite surprisingly, almost all of the results would be for the version of the Ivermectin drug being used for horse deworming.

-This drug has been under the spotlight recently as a major part of an anti-vaccine misinformation story; a fake cure being sold by street hawkers and people looking to make some quick cash.
+This drug has been under the spotlight recently as a major part of an anti-vaccine misinformation story, a fake cure sold by street hawkers and people looking to make quick cash.
 However, Amazon’s spokesperson, Craig Andrews has now come out to explain the part of Amazon in the whole saga and what the company intends to do to fix the horrible situation.

 Speaking to The Verge, Craig said that although Amazon’s autocomplete results on the search are generated based on customer activity direction, the company has nevertheless started blocking certain autocomplete responses.
 This, he said, was being done in order to address the growing concerns.